syn990/SYN-OS/README.md

 ### [syn-pacstrap-variables.sh](https://github.com/syn990/SYN-OS/blob/main/SYN-OS-V4/SYN-INSTALLER-SCRIPTS/syn-pacstrap-variables.sh)

-This script is responsible for defining the package installation variables used by pacstrap during the initial setup of the main system.
+This script is responsible for defining the kage installation variables used by pacstrap during the initial setup of the main system.

 The script includes multiple variables that contain the names of packages to be installed.
 These variables can be modified to add or remove packages as needed to customize the SYN-OS installation.